HRosser15/LedgerLogic-Accounting-Frontend/README.md

 ```
 You can then view the app and any changes you make at the localhost url it displays in your terminal

+## Start Backend Server
+Please follow the README instructions for the backend repo.
+For the frontend and postman APIs to work, you will need to run:
+- The backend server
+- The mail server

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.